Takeaways

 One of the fastest ways to take the hassle out of your finances is to automate your financial decisions.
 By deciding to pay off your student loans at a set time during the month, perhaps right after your paychecks, you can reliably schedule payments to be debited from your checking or savings account.

-Get Smart -> Best High-Yield Online Savings Accounts
+Our Picks: Best High-Yield Online Savings Accounts

 Be prescriptive about how much you want to pay each month.
 If you make your minimum payments plus an amount above your minimum obligations, you can lower your student loan balance by paying more toward your principal balance.
 Paying more than the minimum payment will reduce your overall student loan faster.